Factor 3x 2 14x 5

 x = (-14 ± √(14² - 4 * 3 * 5)) / (2 * 3) x = (-14 ± √(196 - 60)) / 6 x = (-14 ± √136) / 6 x = (-14 ± 2√34) / 6 x = (-7 ± √34) / 3

-It's important to note that not all quadratic expressions can be factored neatly using integers.
+it helps to note that not all quadratic expressions can be factored neatly using integers.
 This expression is a prime example.

 Method 2: Using the Quadratic Formula

 The quadratic formula provides the x-intercepts (roots) of the quadratic equation.
-Since this method works for all quadratic equations, including those not easily factored using integer coefficients, it proves to be a robust and reliable technique.
+Since this method works for all quadratic equations, including those not easily factored using integer coefficients, it proves to be a reliable and reliable technique.

 Method 3: Completing the Square